antoinehabis/torch_contour/README.md

 The polygon must have values between 0 and 1.
 It is therefore important to apply a sigmoid function before the layer.*.

-The predicted polygon must be ordered in counter-clockwise.

 ## Example:

  ```